-On October 2, 2013, the Operating Partnership issued \notin 750.0 million (\$1.0 billion USD equivalent) of senior unsecured notes at a fixed interest rate of 2.375% with a maturity date of October 2, 2020.
+On October 2, 2013, we issued €750.0 million (\$1.0 billion USD equivalent) of senior unsecured notes at a fixed interest rate of 2.375% with a maturity date of October 2, 2020.
 Proceeds from the unsecured notes offering were used to pay down a portion of Euro-denominated borrowings on the Credit Facility and the acquisition of various assets in the McArthurGlen transactions further discussed in Note 5.
 These notes are designated as a net investment hedge of our Euro-denominated international investments.